VT-Evia/content-discipline/stage4/activity.md

 3 out of 5 stars.
 ```

-The `navtitle` element in the metadata preface will be used by the template to generate a table of contents or nagivation menu for the deliverables.
+The `navtitle` element in the metadata preface will be used by the template to generate a table of contents or navigation menu for the deliverables.

-The naming of files in the collection should look as follows to create a hierachy:
+The naming of files in the collection should look as follows to create a hierarchy:

 ```
 index.md